-Advanced railway traffic management systems make better use of existing rolling stock and infrastructure and to manage disruptions.
+Advanced railway traffic management systems make better use of existing rolling stock and infrastructure to manage disruptions.
 Our work in this area is helping to define the next generation of railway traffic management and control systems.

 Our capability includes:

 Railway simulator development: Macroscopic and microscopic railway simulator development for railway research.
 A microscopic simulator analyses and evaluates different scales of railway networks with different signalling systems, rolling stock, operation rules and timetables.
 Both have capabilities to integrate with other tools and offer value to research in analysis and development of railway systems .

 Simulation and testing lab for railway systems: Railway system design validation and verification; and hardware in-loop testing.